ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 we derived region-level anatomical labels directly from the gene expression data.

-**Label creation.** To assign region labels to the MERFISH data, we use a cell type clustering approach previously detailed [@Yao:2023aa].
+To assign region labels to the MERFISH data, we use a cell type clustering approach previously detailed [@Yao:2023aa].
 In short, manually dissected scRNAseq data was used to establish the distribution of cell types present in each of the following major regions: cerebellum, CTXsp,